TcMenu/IoAbstraction/README.md

 	Wire.begin();
  	ioDevicePinMode(ioExpander, 0, INPUT);

-And then later we read from it (the only limitation is we must call runLoop to synchronize the device state.
+And then later we read from it, in this case as we are doing a single read, use the 'S' version of the method as it removes the need to call the sync method.
+The only limitation is we must synchronize the device state.
 This allows us to be efficient where possible, setting several pins, syncing and then reading pins.

+  	int valueRead = ioDeviceDigitalReadS(ioExpander, 0); // read pin 0 on ioExpander

+Let's now say we wanted to write one value and read two items on the same device, in this case we don't use the 'S' version of the method, because otherwise it would sync three times.

+	ioDeviceDigitalWrite(ioExpander, outputPin, HIGH);
 	ioDeviceSync(ioExpander);
+	int read1 = ioDeviceDigitalRead(ioExpander, inputPin1);
-  	int valueRead = ioDeviceDigitalRead(ioExpander, 0);
+	int read2 = ioDeviceDigitalRead(ioExpander, inputPin2);

-## SwitchInput
+## SwitchInput - buttons that are debounced with event based callbacks

 This class provides an event based approach to handling switches and rotary encoders.
 It full debounces switches before calling back your event handler and handles both repeat key and held down states.
 In the case of rotary encoders an interrupt on PIN_A is required, as the library needs to react very quickly; it is also important to make sure you have no long running tasks, or you'll miss the delayed rise.
 Note that this library also uses the above on task manager.